jvanoosten/practicalmachinelearning/README.md

-# practicalmachinelearning
-# Github repo for Coursera JHU Data Science - Practical Machine Learning Project

-Testing 1, 2, 3
+Class project for the Practical Machine Learning course by Johns Hopkins University on Coursera.